 The Roomba 980 and flagship i7 also have the innovative VSLAM (Vision Simultaneous Localization and Mapping) technology.
 This allows them to come up with and customize the most effective cleaning pattern for your house.

+Roombas navigate your room by using iRobot’s iAdapt 3.0 navigation to navigate and keep track of where it has and has not been.
 It also means the Roomba won’t need to survey the room every time it cleans.
 The i7’s iAdapt 3.0 software can save up to 10 maps to a cloud server through its persistent mapping technology.

 This means it cleans rooms it’s already familiar with.
 By using these saved maps, it can navigate the room in a smarter, more efficient pattern.

 Future cleaning runs are also likely to be shorter and more thorough because the map is continuously being updated.

 These robots can still find their way around a room even if some parts of their navigation systems are blocked.

 For instance, if your cat blocks the camera by riding on the Roomba, it can still use its various sensors to clean accurately.
 This is referred to as sensor fusion.